Goldschmidt HR, Matz sharp as Cardinals edge Royals 1-0

 St. Louis relievers Kodi Whitley, Nick Wittgren and Giovanny Gallegos were equally sharp, each pitching an inning in the combined five-hitter.
 Gallegos gave up a two-out single in the ninth but picked up his fifth save in six chances.

 Greinke (0-2) gave up three hits in six innings.
-The 18-year big league veteran made the 493rd start of his career and didn’t walk anyone with one strikeout.
+The 18-year veteran made the 493rd start of his career and didn’t walk anyone with one strikeout.

+“My last starts have been my best,” Greinke said.
+“I hope to get a little bit crisper.”

 Carlos Santana had two of the Royals’ five hits.
-The Cardinals managed just four hits in the game.
+The Cardinals managed just four hits.

 LUMBER SLUMBER